Suzanne Vega: Songwriting

 At the age of nine she began to write poetry.
 She was encouraged to do so by her stepfather.
 It took her three years to write her first song, "Brother Mine", which was finished at the age of 14.
 It was first published on Close-Up Vol. 4, Songs of Family (2012), along with her other early song, "The Silver Lady".

-Vega has not learned to read musical notes; she sees the melody as a shape and chords as colors.
+Vega has not learned to read musical notation; she sees the melody as a shape and chords as colors.
 She focuses on lyrics and melodic ideas; for advanced features – like intros or bridges – she relies on other artists with whom she works.
 Most of her albums, except the first one, were made in such cooperation.

 Vega finishes 80% of the songs she starts writing.
-She got the melody of "Tom's Diner" while walking down Broadway in New York.
+She got the melody of "Tom's Diner" while walking down Broadway in New York City.
 She was thinking of French New Wave films.

 The most important artistic influences on her work come from Lou Reed, Bob Dylan and Leonard Cohen.
 Some other important artists for her are Paul Simon and Laura Nyro.

+Guitars

+Suzanne Vega currently plays Furch Guitars, a brand made in the Czech Republic, and her song "Tom's Diner" was the focus of a win-a-guitar competition run by Furch in 2021.
+In the mid-1980s she played Guild guitars, and in the 1990s she played Yamaha and Taylor guitars at different times.

+Books

+In 1998, she wrote the book The Passionate Eye: The Collected Writing of Suzanne Vega.
+In 2014, Vega wrote the foreword for the book about singer, songwriter, and poet Leonard Cohen, Leonard Cohen on Leonard Cohen.